One of the most popular and innovative EV chargers currently available is the Zappi v2. Made in Britain by Lincolnshire based company, Myenergi.

 The Zappi is slightly more expensive than some of the other EV chargers available, but you are paying for some great features, and also have peace of mind you are using without a doubt the safest charger available.

 Although the Zappi unit is more expensive than others the installation costs should cost less – due to the omission of the earth rod.
 This equals out the overall cost.

-Myenergi are a forward-thinking company always trying to improve their products and regularly add new features.
+Myenergi is a forward-thinking company always trying to improve its products and regularly add new features.
 They also promote sustainability and this reflects in their products.
 For example, the Zappi comes in completely plastic-free recyclable packaging, small touches like this add to the Zappi experience.